Smainfet/Smainfet/README.md

 <div align="center">
 <img width="650" alt="image" src="https://github.com/Smainfet/Smainfet/assets/97527246/b82d8757-c194-418c-8e71-92f8e72c7cdb">
 </div>

-Context : In radiotherapy, MRI is used for target volume and organs-at-risk delineation for its superior soft-tissue contrast as compared to CT imaging.
+In radiotherapy, MRI is used for target volume and organs-at-risk delineation for its superior soft-tissue contrast as compared to CT imaging.
 However, MRI does not provide the electron density of tissue necessary for dose calculation.
 Several methods of synthetic-CT (sCT) generation from MRI data have been developed for radiotherapy dose calculation.

 My work was to test, propose and upgrade different deep learning (DL) sCT generation methods, in order to improve results obtains on the associated image created with the DL method, in the context of MRI-based dose calculation.